 LDTX stands for “Lei Dong Tian Xia” meaning “Thunder Rumbles the Universe”.
 BeijingDance/LDTX is China’s first officially registered private professional contemporary dance company.
 Willy TSAO and LI Han-zhong co-founded the company in 2005.
-Since then LDTX has performed at the most prestigious theaters and festivals in more than 20 countries/regions on 5 continents.
+Since then LDTX has performed at prestigious theaters and festivals in more than 20 countries/regions on 5 continents.

 Willy TSAO, Artistic Director

 Willy TSAO is an influential figure in China’s contemporary dance development as a choreographer, educator, curator, manager and director.
 Born and educated in Hong Kong, TSAO received his modern dance training in the US.
 He received his MBA degree from University of Hong Kong.
 TSAO was named an Honorary Fellow in 2000 and received an Honorary Doctorate in 2015 from the Hong Kong Academy for Performing Arts.